venice1200/MiSTer_tty2oled/MiSTer_SSD1322_USB_Testing/Readme.md

 Updated Arduino Code, updated tty2oled Daemon Script and new Scripts.

 tty2oled Daemon
-Make a Backup and replace "/usr/bin/tty2oled" with the one from this directory.
+* Make a Backup and replace "/usr/bin/tty2oled" with the one from this directory.
-Make sure this version is "executeable".
+* Make sure this version is "executeable".
-!
+* !
 An Update after using the Testing-Version downloads the "old" tty2oled Daemon again !

 New/UpdatedFeatures

 -Over The Air (OTA) Updates for ESP32
- You need add your Wireless Credentials to the "cred.h" file.
+* You need add your Wireless Credentials to the "cred.h" file.
+ Update your ESP32 with the Program from this folder.
+After this Version was applied you can use OTA for future Updates.
  Copy "tty2oled_enable_OTA.sh" and "tty2oled_RESET.sh" from this folder to "media/fat/Scripts".

+-Running OTA
- Enable OTA from the command line (see Command Examples below) or run the Script "tty2oled_enable_OTA.sh".
+* Enable OTA from the command line (see Command Examples below) or run the Script "tty2oled_enable_OTA.sh".
  The Arduino IDE should show you an new Network "Port" for Uploads after OTA is active.
  See https://misterfpga.org/viewtopic.php?p=28423#p28423
+ Use the new Port for the upload of the new Program.
  If you like to stop OTA Reset the ESP32 (see Command Examples below) or run the Script "tty2oled_RESET.sh".

 -New Command Structure for "external" Commands